Steele Hall: Federal politics

 Hall held Boothby until his retirement at the 1996 election.
-He had been instrumental in blocking Liberal Senate leader Senator Robert Hill to succeed him in the Liberal preselection contest for Boothby.
+He had been instrumental in blocking Liberal Senate leader Robert Hill to succeed him in the Liberal preselection contest for Boothby.
 The preselection went instead to Andrew Southcott, who succeeded Hall in the seat in 1996.

 Unusually for a former state premier, Hall spent most of his time as a federal Liberal MP on the backbench.
 His long-standing antagonism to Malcolm Fraser kept him out of cabinet during the last term of the Fraser government.
 In Opposition, Liberal leader Andrew Peacock appointed him to the frontbench as Shadow Special Minister of State in 1983.

 However, he returned to the backbench in 1984, where he remained for the remainder of his parliamentary career including when fellow South Australian Alexander Downer became leader in 1994.
 Hall had defeated Downer for Liberal preselection for the 1981 Boothby by-election.

-Personal life
+Personal life and death

 Hall married schoolteacher Anne Fletcher in 1956, with whom he had one son and three daughters.
 They were divorced in 1978, and later that year he married his research assistant Joan Bullock.
 The couple had one son and one daughter together.
 Joan was elected to the South Australian parliament in 1993.